mohamed-i-mousa/my-fv-solver/docs/DEVELOPER_GUIDE.md

 Controls:
 - `SIMPLE` is fully initialized by its constructor.
-Runtime controls (rho, mu, initial fields, under-relaxation factors, tolerances, constraints, debug flag) are passed as individual constructor parameters, OpenFOAM-style, with no intermediate POD config struct.
+Runtime controls (rho, mu, initial fields, under-relaxation factors, tolerances, debug flag) are passed as individual constructor parameters, OpenFOAM-style, with no intermediate POD config struct.
 The two linear solvers (`momentum`, `pressure`) are likewise passed as plain `LinearSolver&` parameters.